-Risk Mitigation Negative public perception of the industry Constant negative media attention towards the indus drives adverse policy decisions with stricter rules and or increased enforcement.
-Such risk might also impact the Group's ability to attract and retain talent, or the Group's gender diversity objectives. focusing on compliance, social responsibility, player sustainability
+Risk Mitigation Negative public perception of the industry Constant negative media attention towards the industry drives adverse policy decisions with stricter rules and/ or increased enforcement.
+Such risk might also impact the Group's ability to attract and retain talent, or the Group's gender diversity objectives.
+The Group continues its commitment towards open dialogue with regulators, industry stakeholders and the wider society, focusing on compliance, social responsibility, player sustainability and responsible gambling.
+More information can be found in the Group's Sustainability Report.